-Note 14 - Related Party Transactions
+Note 13 - Related Party Transactions

-In 2021 and 2020, we recorded total net revenue of approximately \$56,000 and \$39,000, respectively, from related parties.
+In 2022 and 2021, we recorded total net revenue of approximately \$48,000 and \$56,000, respectively, from related parties.
 The related parties consisted of a business owned by the father of Leann Saunders, our President, and businesses owned by members of our Board of Directors.

-The Company leases its corporate headquarters from a company in which our CEO and President have a 24.3% jointly-held ownership interest (Note 15).
-Under the related party arrangement, approximately \$0.5 million was paid in rent and CAM for our corporate headquarters was included in the consolidated statements of income for each of the years ended December 31, 2021 and 2020, respectively.
+The Company leases its corporate headquarters from a company in which our CEO and President have a 24.3% jointly-held ownership interest (Note 14).
+Under the related party arrangement, approximately \$0.5 million was paid in rent and CAM for our corporate headquarters was included in the consolidated statements of income for each of the years ended December 31, 2022 and 2021.

-Note 15 - Commitments and Contingencies
+Note 14 - Commitments and Contingencies